SalvaZaraes/bitcoin-digital-signatures-article/README.md

-# "Digital Signatures in Bitcoin Article Python" Codes
+# "Digital Signatures in Bitcoin" Article Python Codes

 Bitcoin is a decentralized digital currency that enables online payments between parties without going through a central authority like a bank or government.
 Created by Satoshi Nakamoto in 2008.